1wenwen1/Achilles/README.md

 this indicates that the experiment executed successfully, with an average throughput of 175.84K TPS and an average latency of 15.08 ms across 3 nodes.

-### Ali Clould Experiemnts
+## Ali Clould Experiemnts

-#### Launch Instances:
+### Launch Instances

-The Ali Clould experiments are more adhoc.
-They require starting instance:
+Starting instances:
   ```
     cd deployment
     bash cloud_deploy.sh
   ```
-Then you can check that the servers addresses are listed in `/damysus_updated/servers`.
 By default, 7 instances are deployed and 31 servers addresses are generated (5 times for each IP).
 If you want to change the number of instances, please modify the "instance_count" in file`config.json`.
 Besides, if you want to change the number of servers addresses, please run `python3 /root/damysus_updated/deployment/gen_ip.py {m} {n}` to generate m servers addresses with every IP using n times.

-Then, config the SGX environments for all instances:
+Config the SGX environments for all instances:
 ```
     bash cloud_config.sh
 ```